turkoid/Injector/README.md

 You might need to adjust delays.
 Try and use the injector after starting the program manually and waiting till you feel the program is in a state that it has fully initialized (The injector is smart enough to not start the process, if specified, when it's already running).

 If the injector works, then adjust the delays.
-The most effective one is `--delay`
+The most effective one is `delay`

 If the injector doesn't work, sometimes it helps to adjust the order of the injection, if using more than one dll.